 1. What did you observe when the water was added to the dry ice in the test tube?

-2. If you have never seen dry ice before, the smoke-like gas is carbon dioxide that is sublimating from the "ice."
+2. If you have never seen dry ice before, the smoke-like gas is carbon dioxide that is sub-limating from the "ice."
 Define sublimation from your observations.

-3. As the water freezes within the test tube, some carbon dioxide bubbles should become trapped within or below the water ice.
-This simulates the formation of gas hydrates, an ice-like substance that forms when natural gas molecules are trapped in a cage of water molecules.
-Try to find areas with trapped CO2 gas bubbles and describe them.

-4. Describe the crystals of water that form as water freezes.
+3. As the water freezes within the test tube, some carbon dioxide bubbles should be trapped within or below the water ice.
+This simulates the formation of gas hydrates, ice-like substance that forms when natural gas molecules are trapped in a cage of variables.
+Try to find areas with trapped CO 2 gas bubbles and describe them. , an 4.
+Describe the crystals of water that form as water freezes.
 5. Continue to watch the test tube as the water ice begins to melt.
-What happens to the bubbles of carbon dioxide as the water melts?

-6. In order for water to freeze it must loose heat energy.
-Where is the heat energy going when it leaves the water?
-What evidence do you have to support this?

-7. Carbon dioxide (like methane) is not very soluble in water.
-What evidence do you see to support this?

-8. Compare carbon dioxide's density to that of water.
+What happens to bubbles of carbon dioxide as the water melts? the 6.
+In order for water to freeze it must loose heat energy.
+Where is the heat energy when it leaves the water?
+What evidence do you have to support this? going 7.
+Carbon dioxide (like methane) is not very soluble in water.
+What evidence do yo to support this? ou see 8.
+Compare carbon dioxide's density to that of water.
 Support your answer.

-9. Gas hydrates form on the sea floor where the pressure is much greater than it is at the surface.
-If you could increase the pressure on your test tube "system," how might your results differ?
-Support your answer.

-10. Methane gas, CH4 ("natural gas"), is a fossil fuel and it is the most common gas found in gas hydrates.
-Why were you unable to use it in this activity?

-11. If methane is not soluble in water and is less dense than water, what will happen to methane from the gas hydrates on the seafloor if the temperature increases enough for the ice to melt?
-Support your answer.

-12. Methane, as a fossil fuel, is obviously a good source of energy.
-Hypothesize ways that this energy might be used directly by organisms on the deep sea floor.

-13. Most gas hydrates that form on the sea floor actually form beneath the sediments.
-From your observations in this activity, hypothesize how the melting of gas hydrates could affect the sediments above them.
+• orm on the sea floor where the pressure is much greater than it is at the old increase the pressure on your test tube "system," how might your opport your answer. • CH 4 ("natural gas"), is a fossil fuel and it is the most common gas found Vhy were you unable to use it in this activity? not soluble in water and is less dense than water, what will happen to gas hydrates on the seafloor if the temperature increases enough for the ort your answer. a fossil fuel, is obviously a good source of energy.
+Hypothesize ways ight be used directly by organisms on the deep sea floor. • , rates that form on the sea floor actually form beneath the sediments. ations in this activity, hypothesize how the melting of gas hydrates could ts above them.
+Summary: eet of paper, summarize what you have learned about gas hydrates

-Summary:

-Summarize what you have learned about gas hydrates from this activity.

-Gas Hydrates Web-Quest
+Student Handout Gas Hydrates Web-Quest